 Bruxism is the dental term for teeth grinding.
 Most people grind their teeth from time to time with little or no damage to the teeth or jaw.
 However, those who continually grind their teeth can cause serious damage to their teeth and other oral health complications can arise.

 Bruxism refers to any type of forceful contact between the teeth.
 This can be a loud and grating contact or a silent and clenching contact.
 Either form can cause serious damage to the teeth.
 Many are not aware that they have the condition because they grind their teeth only in their sleep.
 However, this can occur during waking hours as well.

-Adults and children both can suffer from the condition.
-Alcohol, drugs, and certain sleep disorders can exacerbate the condition, making it worse.
+Adults and children both can suffer from this condition.
+Alcohol, medications, stress, and certain sleep disorders can exacerbate the condition.
 Children may develop bruxism as a result of a cold or infection.
-Often pain from teething or earaches will induce bruxism in toddlers and children.
+Often pain from teething or earaches will induce the condition in toddlers and children.

 Why do I grind my teeth?